TheRandomCrew/Design-your-own-Framework/README.md

 # Design-your-own-Framework
-This assignment consists of building a grid-based framework (similar to bootstrap) that includes some basic functionality necessary to build a website.
+This assignment consists of building a grid-based framework (similar to bootstrap) that includes some basic functionality to speed up the building process of a website.

 # Features